Order allocation, rack allocation and rack sequencing for pickers in a mobile rack environment: Computational results

 \item to investigate how our approaches for order and rack allocation, and rack sequencing, perform computationally for test problems that are made publicly available for use by future researchers

 \end{compactitem}

-In terms of the computation results presented (on the test problems considered) we believe that this paper demonstrates that: \begin{itemize} \item for order and rack allocation: \begin{itemize} \item optimal solutions can be found very quickly using our order and rack allocation formulation when we have just a single picker \item our partial integer optimisation (PIO) heuristic with $\tau=1$ performs well when we restrict ourselves to just a single solution approach \item there are benefits from running a number of the solution approaches given in this paper in parallel and taking the best solution found after a predefined time limit \end{itemize} \item for rack sequencing: \begin{itemize} \item feasible rack sequences (with no revisits) can be found very quickly in many cases, even for a relatively small number of bin positions \item feasible rack sequences (when revisits are allowed) can be found for most cases where the approach with no revisits did not find a feasible rack sequence \end{itemize} \end{itemize}
+In terms of the computation results presented (on the test problems considered) we believe that this paper demonstrates that: \begin{itemize} \item for order and rack allocation: \begin{itemize} \item optimal solutions can be found very quickly using our order and rack allocation formulation for problems with $O \leq 150$ orders when we have just a single picker \item our single picker based (SPB) and partial integer optimisation (PIO) heuristics perform well as the number of orders increases \item there are benefits from running a number of the solution approaches given in this paper in parallel and taking the best solution found after a predefined time limit \end{itemize} \item for rack sequencing: \begin{itemize} \item feasible rack sequences (with no revisits) can be found very quickly in many cases, even for a relatively small number of bin positions \item feasible rack sequences (when revisits are allowed) can be found for most cases where the approach with no revisits did not find a feasible rack sequence \end{itemize} \end{itemize}